 “So now the perception is, yes, women are here to stay.
 And when I’m sometimes asked, ‘When will there be enough [women on the Supreme Court]?,’ and I say ‘When there are nine,’ people are shocked.
 But there’d been nine men, and nobody’s ever raised a question about that.”

-Today, my research is largely concerned with the intersection of federal Indian policy and federal housing policy as well as larger ideas about land, boundaries, development, and belonging.
-I bring together these two seemingly divergent areas of study to examine the long history of settler colonialism, land dispossession, and land tenure that gave way to twentieth century mass home construction, land development, suburbanization, and American Indian homeownership.
-My research highlights the key inequalities in access to as well as distribution of federal funds for housing more generally, but for American Indian housing and homeownership in particular.
-This is a rich area of study because today the majority of American Indian people live off-reservation and home residence has significant influence on education and employment outcomes.
+My current research is at the intersection of federal Indian policy and federal housing policy.
+My research interests include American Indian representations, American Indian housing and community development, access to education/capital/employment for American Indians, food sovereignty, histories of place, settler colonialism, and current events across Indian Country.
+My ongoing research highlights the key inequalities in access to as well as distribution of federal funds for housing more generally, but for American Indian housing and homeownership in particular.
+This is a rich area of study because today the majority of American Indian people live off-reservation, and home residence has significant influence on education and employment outcomes.

 I am currently working on my book manuscript, American Indians and the American Dream, which analyzes the ways in which American Indian people have worked both against and with federal Indian policy to navigate homeownership both off- and on-reservation.

 PhD, American Studies, University of Minnesota–Twin Cities

 BA, Political Science, University of Wisconsin–Madison

 Celebrating Indigenous Peoples’ Week with Kasey Keeler, WORT Radio, October 16, 2020